Skip to content

 Home Visits

-In the case of newly home educated children, the HEA will usually seek to undertake a home visit where there are concerns about the suitability of the education.
-In addition, where a parent requests a home visit, the HEA will aim to accommodate this request.
-Home visits may also be arranged by the HEA (or an EWO) where concerns have been shared with the EWS about a child’s education.
+In the case of newly home educated children, the Home Education Officer will usually seek to undertake a home visit where there are concerns about the suitability of the education.
+In addition, where a parent requests a home visit, the Home Education Officer will aim to accommodate this request.
+Home visits may also be arranged by the Home Education Officer (or an Education Welfare Officer) where concerns have been shared with the Education Welfare Service about a child’s education.
 (See section 8.)
-Parents are under no obligation to agree to a home visit in relation to home education.
+(Parents are under no obligation to agree to a home visit in relation to home education.)

 Outcomes will be either that:

-• The education is considered to have been full time and suitable to the age, aptitude and any special educational needs the child may have
+• The education is considered to have been/be full time and suitable to the age, aptitude and any special educational needs the child may have or

 • The education is not yet considered to be full time and suitable to the age, aptitude and any special educational needs the child may have but has the potential to become so.
-In this case, the HEA will make suggestions and recommendations to help the family establish their education provision and agree a date at the time with parents within six weeks to review the progress they have made.
+In this case, the HEO will make suggestions and recommendations to help the family establish their education provision and agree a date at the time with parents usually within six weeks to review the progress they have made, or

 • The education, even after suggestions have been made, is not considered to be full time or is not suitable to the age, aptitude and any special educational needs the child may have.
-The case will be closed to Home Education and referred to an EWO for investigation as a possible case of a child missing from education.
+The case will be closed to Home Education and referred to an Education Welfare Officer for investigation as a possible case of a child missing from education.

 • Parent has declined to share any information – see section 8

-If a member of the public or another agency or department contact the EWS to indicate concern about the education that is being provided, depending on the details of the information shared, the HEA will usually seek a meeting with the home educating family to explain the contact that has been received and to discuss the matter.
+If a member of the public or another agency or department contact the Education Welfare Service to indicate concern about the education that is being provided, depending on the details of the information shared, the Home Education Officer will usually seek a meeting with the home educating family to explain the contact that has been received and to discuss the matter.
 The identity of the person raising the issue will not necessarily be shared if consent has not been given.
 The education provided will be discussed and support offered if necessary.

-If a meeting is requested by the HEA, if parents prefer not to meet, they will be invited to send in the report they would have sent at the time of the Annual Review (or in another format of their choosing) ideally including photographs of the work that has been completed.
+If a meeting is requested by the Home Education Officer, if parents prefer not to meet, they will be invited to send in the report they would have sent at the time of the Annual Review (or in another format of their choosing) ideally including photographs of the work that has been completed; see section 3 for additional information.

 Young people in Years 12 and 13 may be home educated instead of participating in more formal education provision.
-Parents may be asked by DWP or the Benefits Agency for details of the education they are providing and may be expected to have exams arranged for their child via validated centres.
+Parents may be asked by Department for Work and Pensions, or the Benefits Agency, for details of the education they are providing and may be expected to have exams arranged for their child via validated centres.
 There is no formal communication between the LA and families of home educated young people in this age group other than to confirm their status.

 Parents’ right to educate their child at home applies equally where a child has SEN. This right is irrespective of whether or not the child has an Education and Health Care Plan (EHCP).
 The EHCP remains in force and will be annually reviewed.

 If the parents' attempt to educate the child at home results in provision that falls short of meeting the child's needs, then the parents are not making "suitable arrangements", and the authority could not conclude that they were absolved of their responsibility to arrange the provision in the statement.
 Parents need only provide an efficient, full-time education suitable to the age, ability and aptitude and to any special educational needs the child may have as defined in Section 7 of the Education Act 1996.
-It is the authority's duty to arrange the provision specified in the EHCP, unless the child's parent has made suitable provision, for as long as a statement is maintained.
-In some cases a combination of provision by parents and LA may best meet the child's needs.
-Local authorities should consider, for example, providing access to additional resources or treatments where appropriate.
+It is the authority's duty to arrange the provision specified in the EHCP, unless the child's parent chooses to home educate.
+If a parent elects to home educate a child with an EHCP the local authority is not under a duty to secure the provision; that is the parent’s responsibility.

 Where parents prefer (and if sufficient information is available), the annual review of the EHCP can be used to establish the suitability of education.
-However, many parents find that a visit from the HEA offers positive support and reassurance and this option remains available to families.
+However, many parents find that a visit from the Home Education Officer offers positive support and reassurance, and this option remains available to families subject to any local or national restrictions.

-If parents refuse to provide information about the education a child is receiving, or, if the view is that a child is missing from education because the information provided does not indicate that a child is receiving a suitable education at home, the child’s case will be referred to an EWO for investigation.
+If parents refuse to provide information about the education a child is receiving, or, if the view is that a child is missing from education because the information provided does not indicate that a child is receiving a suitable education at home, the child’s case will be referred to an Education Welfare Officer for investigation.

 The parent will be required to find a way of satisfying the Education Act by ensuring suitable education provision.
 The Education Act 1996 (as amended) states that: If it appears to a local education authority that a child of compulsory school age in their area is not receiving suitable education, either by regular attendance at school or otherwise, they shall serve a notice in writing on the parent requiring him (her) to satisfy them within the period specified in the notice that the child is receiving such education.

-Parents can contact the EWS at any time to request a review to confirm that the education is now full time and suitable to the age, aptitude and any special educational needs the child may have.
-In this case, the child’s case will always be reviewed by the HEA and EWS action will cease if suitable education is confirmed.
+Parents can contact the Education Welfare Service at any time to request a review to confirm that the education is now full time and suitable to the age, aptitude and any special educational needs the child may have.
+In this case, the child’s case will always be reviewed by the Home Education Officer and Education Welfare Service action will cease if suitable education is confirmed.

-If no information is provided, or, if the information provided by the parent does not satisfy the LA that the child is receiving a suitable education, the EWS will follow the School Attendance Order procedure.
+If no information is provided, or, if the information provided by the parent does not satisfy the local authority that the child is receiving a suitable education, the Education Welfare Service will follow the School Attendance Order procedure.
 Failure to comply with an Order is an offence and proceedings will usually be initiated.
 Information will be laid with the Magistrates’ Court.

 In accordance with Government Guidance, a named Senior Officer in Leicester City Council has responsibility for Elective Home Education policy and practice: